JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/CPU question essay.md

 # Investigate the factors affecting the performace of the CPU

 ## Clock speed
 Clock speed or rate is the frequency at which the CPU clock can generate pulses.
 These pulses are electrical signals that synchronize operations inside the CPU.
-With each tick another cycle passes, so the more ticks per second the more instructions perfomed per second.
+With each tick another cycle passes, so the more ticks per second the more instructions perfomed per second, so programs are run faster.

 Clock speed is messured in Hz, with a typical CPU messuring 3.5 GHz = 3.5 billion instructions per second.